hasibzunair/peekaboo/README.md

 source evaluate_uod.sh $MODEL $DATASET_DIR
 ```

-Since our method is unsupervised, it does not require training on the datasets we evaluate on.

 All experiments are conducted on a single NVIDIA 3080Ti GPU.
 For additional implementation details and results, please refer to the supplementary materials section in the paper.

 ## 3. Pre-trained models

 We provide pretrained models on [./data/weights/](./data/weights/) for reproducibility.
-Here are the main results of Peekaboo on single object discovery.
-For unsupervised saliency detection results, we refer readers to our paper!
+Here are the main results of Peekaboo on single object discovery task.
+For results on unsupervised saliency detection task, we refer readers to our paper!

 |Dataset      | Backbone  |   CorLoc (%)  |   Download   |
 |  ---------- | -------   |  ------ |  --------   |